Employee Benefits in the Philippines That HR Should Know

 • Coverage: Includes inpatient care, outpatient services, Z benefits (for prolonged, costly treatments), and SDG benefits (for diseases like malaria, tuberculosis, and HIV/AIDS).

-• Additional Insurance: Employers often provide secondary health insurance to cover specialized care or reduce wait times, which helps attract and retain talent.
+• Additional Insurance: Employers often provide secondary health insurance as part of their employee compensation package to cover specialized care or reduce wait times, which helps attract and retain talent.

 3. Home Development Mutual Fund (Pag-IBIG)